murungiallan/murungiallan/README.md

   def print_bio(self):

-    print("Undergraduate BSc in Computer Science at Swinburne Sarawak.") print("Currently working on completing #100daysofcodechallenge in Python.") print("Currently conquering the freeCodeCamp curriculum.")
+    print("Currently pursuing a BSc in Computer Science at Swinburne Sarawak.") print("Currently working on completing #100daysofcodechallenge in Python.") print("Currently conquering the freeCodeCamp curriculum.")